Egyptian Islamic Jihad

 The organization's original primary goal was to overthrow the Egyptian government and replace it with an Islamic state.
 Later it broadened its aims to include attacking American and Israeli interests in Egypt and abroad.
-Since September 1998, the leadership of the group has also allied itself to the ‘global Jihad’ ideology expounded by Osama Bin Laden and has also threatened Western interests.
+Since September 1999 the leadership of the group has also allied itself to the ‘global Jihad’ ideology expounded by Osama Bin Laden that has threatened Western interests.

-The EIJ has suffered setbacks as a result of numerous arrests of operatives worldwide, most recently in Lebanon and Yemen.
 In June 2001, Al-Qaeda and the Egyptian Islamic Jihad (which had been associated with each other for many years) merged into "Qaeda al-Jihad".
 However, the UN states that there was a split in the organization when the merger was announced.